Has your billing department prepared for the upcoming 2022-2023 influenza season?

-For the 2022-2023 influenza season, the Centers for Disease Control and Prevention (CDC) recommends everyone 6 months of age and older be vaccinated against the flu “ideally by the end of October.”
-This advice has not changed from previous years, but the Medicare Part B payment allowances for the flu vaccines have changed.
+As we approach the 2022-2023 influenza season, the Centers for Disease Control and Prevention (CDC) continues to recommend flu vaccination for everyone aged 6 months and older, with the ideal timing being by the end of October.
+This guidance remains consistent with previous years.
+However, there have been modifications to the Medicare Part B payment allowances for flu vaccines.

 |Code||Vaccine Name||Payment Allowance|